The Dense Plasma Focus Device (DPF), or just Plasma Focus Device

 The dense plasma focus device consists of two cylindrical metal electrodes nested inside each other.
 The outer electrode is generally no more than 6-7 inches in diameter and a foot long.
 The electrodes are enclosed in a vacuum chamber with a low pressure gas filling the space between them.

 A pulse of electricity from a capacitor bank (an energy storage device) is discharged across the electrodes.
 For a few millionths of a second, an intense current flows from the outer to the inner electrode through the gas.
 This current starts to heat the gas and creates an intense magnetic field.
 Guided by its own magnetic field, the current forms itself into a thin sheath of tiny filaments; little whirlwinds of hot, electrically-conducting gas called plasma.
-This sheath of plasma filaments is shown below, thanks to Torulf Greek, who animated this video:
+This sheath of plasma filaments is shown below, thanks to Torulf Greek, who animated the video below.

 This sheath travels to the end of the inner electrode where the magnetic fields produced by the currents pinch and twist the plasma into a tiny, dense ball only a few thousandths of an inch across called a plasmoid.
 All of this happens without being guided by external magnets.